-Boot procedure with The CPU switches to RUN with the program stored in the battery buffered valid data in the CPU RAM.
+The CPU switches to RUN with the program stored in the battery buffered RAM.

-Boot procedure with empty battery with empty battery may be totally discharged.
+Boot procedure with empty battery

+The accumulator/battery is automatically loaded via the integrated power supply and guarantees a buffer for max.
+30 days.
+If this time is exceeded, the battery may be totally discharged.
 This means that the battery buffered RAM is deleted.